-ST. MARY'S COUNTY RECREATION & PARKS St. Mary's County Department of Recreation and Parks Title: Abandoned Vehicles on county property Policy No. A16 Internal and Public Arthur Shepherd, Director Original Approval date: who she Amendment Date:
+St. Mary's St. Mary's County Department of Recreation and Parks RECREATION & PARKS Title: Abandoned Vehicles on county property Policy No. A16 Internal and Public Arthur Shepherd, Director Original Approval date: who she Amendment Date:

 To establish the Department procedure on the removal of abandoned vehicles in parks and facility parking areas.